- Prep time 10 minutes

-- Process 3/4 cups flour, salt, and sugar together in food processor until combined, about 2 one-second pulses.
-Add butter and shortening and process until homogenous dough just starts to collect in uneven clumps, about 10 seconds (dough will resemble cottage cheese curds with some very small pieces of butter remaining, but there should be no uncoated flour).
-Scrape down sides and bottom of bowl with rubber spatula and redistribute dough evenly around processor blade.
-Add remaining 1/2 cup flour and pulse until mixture is evenly distributed around bowl and mass of dough has been broken up, 4 to 6 quick pulses.
-Empty mixture into medium bowl.
+- In a food processor, process ¾ cup of the flour, the sugar, and salt until combined, about 2 (1-second) pulses.
+Add the butter and shortening and process for about 10 seconds, until a homogenous dough just starts to collect in uneven clumps (the dough will resemble cottage cheese curds with some very small pieces of butter remaining, but there should be no uncoated flour).
+Scrape down the sides and bottom of the bowl with a rubber spatula and redistribute the dough evenly around the processor blade.
+Add ½ cup flour and pulse until the mixture is evenly distributed around the bowl and the mass of dough has been broken up, 4 to 6 quick pulses.
+Transfer the mixture to a medium bowl.

-- Sprinkle vodka and water over mixture.
-With rubber spatula, use folding motion to mix, pressing down on dough until dough is slightly tacky and sticks together.
-Flatten dough into 4-inch disk.
+- Sprinkle the vodka and water over the mixture.
+With a rubber spatula, use a folding motion to mix and press down until the dough is slightly tacky and sticks together.
+Flatten the dough into 4-inch disk.
 Wrap in plastic wrap and refrigerate at least 45 minutes or up to 2 days.

-- Adjust oven rack to lowest position, place rimmed baking sheet on oven rack, and heat oven to 425 degrees.
-Remove dough from refrigerator and roll out on generously floured (up to 1/4 cup) work surface to 12-inch circle about 1/8 inch thick.
-Roll dough loosely around rolling pin and unroll into pie plate, leaving at least 1-inch overhang on each side.
-Working around circumference, ease dough into plate by gently lifting edge of dough with one hand while pressing into plate bottom with other hand.
-Leave overhanging dough in place; refrigerate until dough is firm, about 30 minutes.
+- On a generously floured (up to ¼ cup) work surface, roll the dough to 12-inch circle about ⅛ inch thick.
+Roll the dough loosely around the rolling pin and unroll into a pie plate, leaving at least a 1-inch overhang on each side.
+Working around the circumference, ease the dough into the plate by gently lifting the edge of the dough with one hand while pressing into the plate bottom with your other hand.
+Leave the overhanging dough in place.
+Refrigerate for about 30 minutes, until the dough is firm.

-- Trim overhang to 1/2 inch beyond lip of pie plate.
-Fold overhang under itself; folded edge should be flush with edge of pie plate.
-Flute dough or press the tines of a fork against dough to flatten it against rim of pie plate.
-Refrigerate dough-lined plate until firm, about 15 minutes.
+- Trim the overhang to ½ inch beyond the lip of the pie plate.
+Fold the overhang under itself; the folded edge should be flush with the edge of the pie plate.
+Flute the dough or press the tines of a fork against the dough to flatten it against the rim of the pie plate.
+Refrigerate for about 15 minutes, until firm.

-- Remove pie pan from refrigerator, line crust with foil, and fill with pie weights or pennies.
+- Line the crust with foil and fill with pie weights or pennies.
 Bake for 15 minutes.
-Remove foil and weights, rotate plate, and bake for 5 to 10 minutes additional minutes until crust is golden brown and crisp.
+Remove the foil and weights, rotate the plate, and bake for 5 to 10 more minutes, until the crust is golden brown and crisp.